In this article: Show

 Clogged fuel injectors

-Clogged fuel injectors can cause a variety of engine system issues.
-The fuel injectors are responsible for delivering the correct amount of fuel to the engine.
 When they are clogged, they can cause the engine to run lean (not enough fuel) or rich (too much fuel).
-This can lead to poor engine performance, stalling, and even damage to the engine.

-Additionally, clogged fuel injectors can cause the “check engine” light to come on and may also trigger diagnostic trouble codes (DTCs).
+Clogged fuel injectors can cause the “check engine” light to come on and may also trigger diagnostic trouble codes (DTCs).

 Low compression in one or more cylinders

-Low compression in one or more cylinders can cause engine system issues.
 Compression is necessary for the engine to function properly.
-If there is low compression in one or more cylinders, it can cause a loss of power, poor engine performance, and even stalling.
-Additionally, low compression can cause the “check engine” light to come on and may also trigger diagnostic trouble codes (DTCs).
+If there is low compression in one or more cylinders, it can cause a loss of power, poor engine performance, and even stalling or cutting out when driving.

 If the low compression is caused by a damaged or worn piston or cylinder, it can lead to severe engine damage if not addressed quickly.